liquidvisual/prototypes/src/_docs/basics/assets.md

 <i class="fi-[icon-name]"></i>
 ```

-Let's say I wanted to create an icon of a star, I would consult the [Foundation Icons Cheatsheet](http://zurb.com/playground/foundation-icon-fonts-3), grab the name of the icon and write:
+Let's say I wanted to create an icon of a star <i class="fi-star"></i>, I would consult the [Foundation Icons Cheatsheet](http://zurb.com/playground/foundation-icon-fonts-3), grab the name of the icon and write:

 ```
 <i class="fi-star"></i>